- Photo by Eric Leiser

 It was an absurd scene.
 A young onlooker quietly suggested a rap battle between the two characters, which would've been appropriate.
 It was pure theater.

 Some time later, after Levie had entered the festival at Voinovich Park, a small contingent from the Refuse Fascism group arrived.
 Levie hopped to: He'd been waiting for them.
 This group is unaffiliated with the Cleveland Antifa Facebook group, but that didn't much matter to Levie.
 He proceeded to engage in his preferred brand of suppression: just kind of being an asshole.
 He followed alongside them, occasionally taunting them, reminding them that they were promoting the agenda of elitist billionaires.

 A woman with the group pulled out a bullhorn outside Nuevo Mod Mex and announced to the crowd nearby that "Chainmail Guy" was a racist white supremacist who had been spitting on them.
 Everyone should avoid him for their own safety, she said.

-The exchange felt abundantly petty, personal, and exaggerated on both sides.
+The exchange felt abundantly petty.
 Most of the psychedelically apparelled passersby regarded these personalities as irrelevant — they were there to celebrate love and acceptance, etc. The stately harmonies of the North Coast Men's Chorus eventually drowned out the dust-up.